STealthy-and-haSTy/SublimeScraps/README.md

  * [session_cleaner](session_cleaner/README.md) is a Python script that cleans the recent worksapces section of the `Session.sublime_session` file so that projects that no longer exist don't show up in the project switch panel.

+ * [package_bootstrap](package_bootstrap/README.md) is example code that shows how one might construct a Sublime Text dependency that contains Sublime resources and have the dependency bootstrap those resources into a `sublime-package` package file and keep it up to date.